StellarRequiem/pipeline-math/README.md

 polished and verified by the authors.

-**Formalization.** We also formalize the commutative ring theory solutions in Lean using our agentic Lean formalization pipeline (linked below; source only, `.lake` build artifacts excluded).
+**Formalization.** We also formalize the commutative ring theory solutions in Lean using our agentic Lean formalization pipeline, fully automated, open source soon!

 ## Open problems answered